 - Blanch the veggies.
 Bring a pot of water to a boil, and plunge the heads into that water.
 Small heads require 3 minutes, medium ones 4 minutes, and large ones 5 minutes.
 After cooking for that period, transfer the veggies into a pot of cold water, possibly with some ice cubes, to stop the cooking process.
 If you’re doing a large batch, change the water when it’s not that cold anymore.

 - Drain the heads.
 Leave them on a kitchen towel for 15-20 minutes and remove any water drops from the tops.
 You want the brussels sprouts to be dry before proceeding.

 - Portion and package.
 Transfer the prepped veggies into freezer bags or airtight containers.
 Label each one if you like.

 - Put everything into the freezer.

 When it comes to thawing, either do it overnight in the fridge or throw the frozen tiny cabbage heads directly into the dish you’re cooking on the stove.
 The latter, of course, works only for some recipes.

-How Long Do Brussel Sprouts Last
+How Long Do Brussels Sprouts Last?

 - Insects between the leaves.
-Spotting them might be difficult, that’s why it’s essential to wash the heads thoroughly before cooking.
+Spotting them might be difficult.
+That’s why it’s essential to wash the heads thoroughly before cooking.

 - Squishy or soft texture.
 Fresh heads are firm to the touch.
 If yours start to lose that firmness, it’s now or never when it comes to using them.
 If they are soft or feel squishy already, discard them.